mco-gh/quizaic/docs/client-libraries.md

 One benefit of documenting an API this is the ability to automatically generate code compatible with it.
-We used one such tool, (OpenAPI Generator)[https://github.com/OpenAPITools/openapi-generator], to create a Python client library for Emblem.
+We used one such tool, (OpenAPI Generator)[https://github.com/OpenAPITools/openapi-generator], to create a Python client library for Quizrd.
 See the link for the various options for installing the tool.

 Once the tool is generated, open a shell and navigate to the